The following information applies to all MBA for Professionals students who began the MBAP program Fall Semester 2010 or after.

 The Willamette MBA degree will be conferred on MBA for Professionals students who satisfactorily complete all of the requirements as listed below.

-Minimum Credits Required: MBA for Professionals students must satisfactorily complete a minimum of forty eight (48) credits of approved MBA for Professionals course work.
+Minimum Credits Required: MBA for Professionals students must satisfactorily complete a minimum of forty eight (48) credits of approved MBA for Professionals course work and have no pending grades or grades of "Incomplete" at the time of graduation.
 All courses listed below are four credit courses, except for GSMPR 624A and GSM 624B which are two credit courses.